 Work to the organ has been undertaken at various times by Harrisons including, in 2002, the dismantling, cleaning and renovation of the instrument and the updating of the console with a new and more flexible piston mechanism.
 In more recent times, a planned series of work has been undertaken to the slider actions and the winding system to ensure the organ’s reliability in the short- to medium-term.
 In 2019, the Dean and Canons invited Nicholson & Co.
 Ltd to assume responsibility for the regular care and maintenance of the chapel’s organ, and to undertake a programme of tonal and mechanical work as detailed below.
 Further information can be found on the Nicholson & Co.
 Ltd website.

-The chapel also possesses a three-stop chamber organ which was built by the late Peter Collins and is often used in the daily services.
+The chapel also possesses a three-stop chamber organ which was built by the late Peter Collins which is often used in daily services.
 This organ was acquired by the chapel in 1986 and was restored and cleaned by Peter Collins in 2014.